FreakyOc3anNerd/FreakyOc3anNerd/README.md

 Guys...I can't do it.
 I CAN'T MAKE A SHADED SKIN ANYMORE.
 I forgot the skill to shade, now I resort to my beautiful low quality simplifed skins that look like jokes but are actually real skins.

 I'm my own mini celebrity trust.

-Guys...where is the DC area in Ponytown :C

 *"2, 4, 6, 8, who do we appreciate?"*